-Funding CDBG: \$8,000

-Description SVACS Program will serve individuals in the community in areas of access to resources with a focus on guiding individuals to becoming self-sufficient in navigating the systems to meet their needs.
+Funding CDBG: \$8,000 Description SVACS Program will serve individuals in the community in areas of access to resources with a focus on guiding individuals to becoming self-sufficient in navigating the systems to meet their needs.
 The program will assist with education, housing resources, medical navigation, ESL, immigration job readiness and healthcare.

-Target Date 6/30/2019

-Estimate the number and type of families that will benefit from the proposed activities 50 low income Vietnamese/South East Asian refugees and immigrants

-Location Description 433 Belmont Ave

-Planned Activities Individuals will receive services to find solutions to support individuals and assist them with meeting their needs.

-37 Project Name Turning Points and Mom Squad

-Target Area Local Target Area North End/Metro Center

-Goals Supported Community Development

-Needs Addressed Community Development

-Funding CDBG: \$8,000

-Description Square One will partnership with Hampden County Sheriff's Department, to serve incarcerated women on site in the pre-release program with parenting and life skills workshops as well as mothers post incarceration- After incarceration Support Systems Center (AISS) and the Square One Center in Springfield with support group sessions addressing parenting, child development, substance abuse, domestic violence, job search and employment placement assistance.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 50 low income Vietnamese/South East Asian refugees and immigrants Location Description 433 Belmont Ave Planned Activities Individuals will receive services to find solutions to support individuals and assist them with meeting their needs.
+Project Name Turning Points and Mom Squad Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Commu nity Development Funding CDBG: \$5,000 Description Square One will partnership with Hampden County Sheriff's Department, to serve incarcerated women on site in the pre-release program with parenting and life skills workshops as well as mothers post incarceration-After incarceration Support Systems Center (AISS) and the Square One Center in Springfield with support group sessions addressing parenting, child development, substance abuse, domestic violence, job search and employment placement assistance.
 Participants will be offered home visits as well.

-Target Date 6/30/2019

-Estimate the number and type of families that will benefit from the proposed activities 200 low income women

-Location Description Square One, 1095 Main Street
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 50 low income women Location Description Square One, 1095 Main Street Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities

 Planned Activities Parenting & lifeskills workshop, provide education on parenting & child development life skills; job search/employment placement assistance for post incarcerated woman; in home support services

 38 Project Name Access Funds

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

-Funding CDBG: \$10,000
+Funding CDBG: \$9,000

 Description Square One will use these funds to enroll a minimum of 5 children ages infant-8.
 Funds will be used to enroll the children that need financial aid.
 These children will be in early education programs that they need, after school enrichment programs and summer programs.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities 5 children, ages infant-8

 Location Description 1095 Main Street, Square One and other Square One facilites

 Planned Activities Provide early childcare to children

 39 Project Name Be The Stem

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

-Funding CDBG: \$5,000
+Funding CDBG: \$4,000

 Description Urban League will work with middle school youth to assist them in effectively transitioning into high school.
 The intent is to engage students in a group mentoring experience where they will also have an opportunity to build personal, character and social skills as well as improve academic progress that will help ensure future success as well as provide them with knowledge of various STEM disciplines and career opportunities.
-During the summer months, selected participants will attend a residential camp- Camp Atwater.
+During the summer months, selected participants will attend a residential camp-Camp Atwater.